sitereconlogo

 Real-time interaction between the maps and layers makes it easier for you to locate it right.
 It also helps you identify the IDs on the go.

-If you select a layer ID from the layer panel, the corresponding area will get highlighted on the property map at the same time.
-Also, if you just hover the pointer (using either the mouse or the touchpad) over layer ID from the layer panel, it will get highlighted on the map screen too.
+If you select a layer ID from the layer panel, the corresponding area will get highlighted on the property map simultaneously.
+Also, if you just hover the pointer (using either the mouse or the touchpad) over layer ID from the layer panel, it will get highlighted on the map screen, too.
 Refer to the picture below.

-The above pointer holds in a vice-versa scenario too, except for the hovering part – if you click on any of the layer IDs on the map screen, it will get highlighted in the layer panel.
+The above pointer holds in a vice-versa scenario, too, except for the hovering part – if you click on any layer IDs on the map screen, it will get highlighted in the layer panel.

 4. Finding estimates for your clients

 Select the IDs in a feature layer to find the total sum of their measurements.
-You can use this sum to calculate the estimates for your prospect.
+You can use this sum to calculate the forecast for your prospect.

 If you charge your service based on area, multiply the sum by the service cost per square foot.

 Select the features for the ID column to add their measurements.
-To see the total measurements, select all the features from the ID column by clicking the layer checkbox.
+Select all the features from the ID column by clicking the layer checkbox to see the total measurements.

 5. Navigating map